No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Black holes in astrophysical environments

 As a first step, let us characterize what we mean by an external gravitational environment in the restricted setup of staticity and axisymmetry that we are considering.

 Consider a homogeneous rod source for the ALP located at $r=0$ between $z = M$ and $z = -M$ in the coordinate system that we are using.
-Furthermore, consider a set of compact toroidal two-surfaces $S^i$ enclosing the external regions containing matter, see Fig.~\ref{Fig:BH_screens} for a pictorial representation.
+Furthermore, consider a set of compact and $\mathcal{C}^{\infty}$ toroidal two-surfaces\footnote{While it may be possible to consider less regular surfaces, we assume them to be arbitrarily smooth for simplicity in our analysis.} $S^i$ enclosing the external regions containing matter, see Fig.~\ref{Fig:BH_screens} for a pictorial representation.
 Inside these surfaces the vacuum equations are not obeyed and a careful analysis of the matter content would be required to determine the metric inside.
-However, to analyze their influence outside, we can replace the matter content with a Dirichlet boundary condition\footnote{This is similar to the analysis of systems like the electromagnetic field between mirrors, where a perfectly reflecting boundary condition is imposed as a way to model in a simple way the interaction between the field and the matter content in the boundary.
-In this way, we can focus only on the determination of the field from its equations of motion supplemented with this boundary condition.}.
+However, to analyze their influence outside, we can replace the matter content by the value of the function $U$ induced on those surfaces.
+We restrict ourselves here to situations in which the functions $U$ at these surface are at least $\mathcal{C}^2$.\footnote{Although it must be possible to relax this condition, this is enough for our purposes.} Notice that we are not only demanding that the $U$ restricted to the surface is $\mathcal{C}^2$ but also across the surface, which automatically excludes the presence of any distributional matter content, i.e. thin shells.
+Then, the values of $U$ at the different toroidal surfaces act as Dirichlet boundary conditions.\footnote{This is similar to the analysis of systems like the electromagnetic field between mirrors, where a perfectly reflecting boundary condition is imposed as a way to model in a simple way the interaction between the field and the matter content in the boundary.
+In this way, we can focus only on the determination of the field from its equations of motion supplemented with this boundary condition.}

 As we have shown in the previous section, the central black hole can only be represented by a homogeneous rod source with a single free parameter: its length or mass parameter $M$.
 Knowing this internal source, the value of the function $U$ at the toroidal two-surfaces, and the asymptotic condition that $U \to 0$ at infinity to ensure asymptotic flatness, we can solve the ALP equation for all vacuum regions in spacetime.
-In fact, we have a well-posed elliptic problem with Dirichlet boundary conditions, i.e., we know the harmonic function $U$ at the horizon, at the surfaces $S^i$ and we know that it goes to zero at infinity as a polynomial in $1/r$.
+In fact, we have a well-posed elliptic problem with Dirichlet boundary conditions, i.e., we know the harmonic function $U$ at the horizon, at the surfaces $S^i$, and we know that it goes to zero at infinity as a polynomial in $1/r$.
 Hence, the solution to the Laplace equation exists and is unique outside the surfaces by virtue of the classic theorems~\cite{Gilbarg2001}.